Difference Galois groups under specialization: Introduction

+We prove in Theorem~\ref{TH:basicopen} that every basic open subset of $\bX$ is Zariski dense in $\bX$.
+Theorem~\ref{TH:main} together with Theorem~\ref{TH:basicopen} then gives a positive answer to the question posed at the beginning of this paper.
+Similar to the Hrushovski's treatment in \cite{hrushovski}, the proof of the above theorem relies on the computation of difference Galois groups and other algorithmic aspects of linear difference equations, which are developed in \cite{feng2,petkovsek,vanderPut-Singer} etc. Our way to compute difference Galois groups is via the Picard-Vessiot theory.
+Remark that there is another way so-called Tannakian category method to construct Galois groups.
+Based on this category approach, a similar result was obtained in \cite{braverman-etingof-gaitsgory} for differential Galois groups of quantum completely integrable systems.

 Theorem~\ref{TH:main} can be applied to van der Put-Singer's conjecture concerning the inverse problem in difference Galois theory.
-Let $G$ be an algebraic subgroup of $\GL_n(\bar{k})$ defined over $k$.
-Theorem~\ref{TH:main} implies that if $G(\Omega)$ is the Galois group of a linear difference equation over $\Omega(x)$ then $G$ is the Galois group of a linear difference equation with coefficients in $\tilde{k}(x)$ where $\tilde{k}$ is a finite field extension of $k$.
+Let $G$ be an algebraic subgroup of $\GL_n(k)$.
+Theorem~\ref{TH:main} allows one to conclude that if $G(\overline{k(\bX)})$ is the Galois group of a linear difference equation over $\overline{k(\bX)}(x)$ then $G$ is the Galois group of a linear difference equation with coefficients in $k(x)$.
 This enables us to reduce van der Put-Singer's conjecture to the case where the field of constants is the field of complex numbers.
 Note that in \cite{maier} the specialization technique is also applied to realize a semisimple, simply-connected linear algebraic group defined over $\mathbb{F}_q$ as a Galois group of a Frobenuis difference equation.

+Recently, parameterized Galois theories were developed in \cite{cassidy-singer,divizio-hardouin-wibmer,hardouin-singer, ovchinnikov-wibmer} etc for linear difference (or differential) equations with parameters admitting actions of the derivations or endomorphisms.
+These parameterized Galois theories provide a powerful tool to measure the differential (or difference) dependencies among solutions of the corresponding equations and have found many applications in combinatorics and the theory of special functions.
+However, the present paper focuses on linear difference equations with parameters where the derivations or endomorphisms act trivially.
+These equations can be regarded as a family of linear difference equations parameterized by an irreducible affine variety, and the Galois groups then measure the algebraic relations among solutions at generic points.
+The main result of this paper tells us for what specializations of the parameters these algebraic relations among solutions are preserved precisely.
+From Example~\ref{example4}, one may see that there are specializations which destroy the algebraic relations completely.